chuhlomin/chuhlomin.com/content/blog/2023/radial-calendar.md

 ---
 date: 2023-01-03
 image: radial-calendar.png
+related:
+  - ../2022/sankey-diagrams.md
 ---

 # Radial Calendar

-Continuing the theme of [calendars](/blog/2022/calendar-generator.md), I've made a radial calendar.
+Continuing the theme of [calendars](../2022/calendar-generator.md), I've made a radial calendar.
 It's the way I imagine a year in my head: a circle with 12 months, new year starts at the top, and the months are numbered clockwise.